-For $r>\frac{1}{2}$ we observe a standard schema for a discontinuous phase transition.
-The point where two unstable solutions disappear and $m=0$ becomes a stable one is clearly seen for $r=0.51$ in Fig.~\ref{q2_an}b.
-With increasing $r$ this transition becomes weakly discontinuous --- stable solutions dominate while the unstable one is visible only for a very small range of $r$ .
+For $r>\frac{1}{2}$ we observe a typical discontinuous phase transition (see Fig. ~\ref{fig4}).
+The point where two unstable solutions disappear and $m_0=0$ becomes a stable one is clearly seen for $r=0.51$ in Fig.~\ref{fig4}.
+With increasing $r$ this transition becomes weakly discontinuous --- stable solutions dominate whereas the unstable one is visible only for a very small range of $r$ .
 Let us underline here that the analytical solutions are fully consistent with the numerical simulations: in Fig. \ref{fig9}d (Appendix \ref{app:fs}) we show the average absolute magnetization $\langle |m| \rangle$ versus temperature $T$ for $r=0.51$ and system size $N=500~000$ compared with respective analytical solutions.
 The hysteresis as well as the jump of the order parameter are observed in both methods.
 It is worth to mention here that the observed behavior is strongly dependent on the system size (see Appendix \ref{app:fs} for details).

 The natural way to calculate the critical value of parameter $r=r^{*}$, for which the phase transition becomes continuous, would be to look at a distance between upper and lower spinodal lines $T_2-T_1$ (see Fig. \ref{fig5}).
 While the lower spinodal line $T_1$ can be obtained quite easily from the condition

 to determine the upper spinodal line $T_2$ is much more tricky.
 However, we can also obtain $r^{*}$ using other quantity, namely the stable solution of an order parameter at the lower spinodal line $m_1(T_1)$ (or equivalently $m_3(T_1)=-m_1(T_1)$, cf the red arrow in Fig. \ref{fig5}).
 Please notice that as $T_1$ approaches $T_2$, $m_1(T_1)$ and $m_3(T_1)$ approach zero.
 Once $m_1(T_1)=m_3(T_1)=0$ the phase transition becomes continuous.
 The above described procedure is equivalent to solving the equation